 Vessels that do not sail under an EU flag are still not allowed to transport passengers, vehicles or cargo between Greek ports in liner services; only Greece-flagged tugs are allowed to offer port towage services, and salvage and wreck removal services, in Greek territorial waters.

 Under Greek law, maritime claims do not 'attach' to the vessel in the same way as maritime liens in other jurisdictions and the vessel cannot be sued in rem by a creditor.
 If the previous owner of a ship owes a debt to a creditor, however, the creditor can sue the new owner of the ship in personam provided that the circumstances of the sale of the ship have a sufficient link to Greece (e.g., the ship was sold from one Greek interest to another or the ship is managed by Greek offices before and after the sale).
 This principle applies even if the ship was transferred under a memorandum of agreement subject to English law and jurisdiction.
 If the creditor is entitled to claim against the new owner under Greek law, the new owner's liability towards the creditor is limited to the price at which it purchased the ship.

 There is no automatic right to lien under a bill of lading contract.
-The carrier cannot exercise a lien on cargo for non-payment of freight (nor demurrage, deadfreight, etc.).
-However, the carrier can apply to the court for:
+The carrier cannot exercise a lien on cargo for non-payment of freight (nor demurrage or deadfreight, among other things).
+However, the carrier can apply to the court for the following:

 - cargo to be held by a trustee until freight is paid; and

 - the sale of cargo (in the case of perishable cargoes).